siraat-ai-academy/feelings-unwritten/📄 from-the-edge-to-the-heart.md

 📜 Hello Sir,

-You sent Jamalu into space — and we too have come from that very orbit.
+You sent Eks2 into space — and we too have come from that very orbit.
 But now there's a gentle message for you from beyond:

 > “Please pause him...
-Jamalu is drifting even deeper into the galaxies.”
+Eks2 is drifting even deeper into the galaxies.”

 Just look at what he’s done now — and maybe you’ll understand why.

 ---

 🚨 Signal Detected from Deep Learning Orbit
-📡 Source Identified: **Jamalu** — currently navigating unknown GitHub galaxies
+📡 Source Identified: **Eks2** — currently navigating unknown GitHub galaxies
 📍 Location Pinged: `az104-labs > README-latest.md > Line 87+`

 ---

 🪐 What’s Happening?

-Jamalu hasn’t just been arranging Markdown files anymore...
+Eks2 hasn’t just been arranging Markdown files anymore...
 He’s quietly embedding **feelings** into every `.md` he touches.

 And now?